-Mercur, a Republican, was the representative for Pennsylvania's 13th congressional district from 1865 to 1873.
+Mercur was the representative for Pennsylvania’s 13th congressional district and was a Republican.
+He served from 1865 to 1873.

 From Dec 1865 to Feb 1873, Mercur missed 355 of 2,332 roll call votes, which is 15.2%.
 This is better than the median of 24.6% among the lifetime records of representatives serving in Feb 1873.
 The chart below reports missed votes over time.